wunderwuzzi23/firefox-cookiemonster/README.md

 /Applications/Firefox.app/Contents/MacOS/firefox --start-debugger-server 9222 &
 ```

-Now you can run `./ffcm` and emjoy the results.
+Now you can run `./ffcm` and enjoy the results.

 Consider cleaning up and reverting changes at the end also.